 In addition, Executive Vice-President Valdis Dombrovskis has invited Jean-Paul Gauzès, on an ad-personam basis, to provide recommendations on potential changes to the governance and financing of EFRAG, in case it were entrusted with the development of possible EU non-financial reporting standards.
 His invitation is accompanied by an Annex that provides the context within which the question of possible European reporting standards under the NFRD are being considered.

-About 50 responses were received to that first consultation and have carefully considered all of them (the letters received are uploaded to EFRAG website).
+On 1 October 2020, Jean-Paul Gauzès invited all interested stakeholders to contribute views related to his ad personam mandate.
+The letter and its accompanying questionnaire, can be found here.
+About 50 responses were received to that first consultation and have been carefully considered.
 Various additional contributions in different forms have also been considered and have helped to develop the preliminary proposals for possible changes to the governance and funding of EFRAG included in this second public consultation.

-The input was considered in preparing a progress report with preliminary proposals, which was submitted to the European Commission on 6 November 2020 (available here)
+The input was considered in preparing a progress report with preliminary proposals, which was submitted to the European Commission on 6 November 2020 (available here).

 On 30 November 2020, Jean-Paul Gauzès published a Consultation Document. seeking input on the proposals for changes to the governance structure of EFRAG and to obtain input on a number of matters that were not, or not fully, addressed in the first consultation and to make the proposals operational.
 The consultation is open until 6 January 2021.